IBM/vpc-go-sdk/README.md

 ## Setting up VPC service

-A quick example to get you up and running with VPC Go SDK service in `US-South` region.
+A quick example to get you up and running with VPC Go SDK service in Dallas (us-south) region.

 For other regions, Refer [API Endpoints for VPC](https://cloud.ibm.com/apidocs/vpc#api-endpoint)  and update the `URL` variable accordingly.